New Light-Based device could spot brain bleeds in minutes without a CT scan

 Summary

-This study tests a small, portable device that shines light on the head to find brain bleeds in people with traumatic brain injury.
-The goal is to see if it works as well as a CT scan, especially in places like battlefields or rural clinics where big scanners aren't available.
-About 80 adults will be scanned with the device, and the results will be compared to their CT scans.
+This study tests a portable device that uses near-infrared light to find brain bleeds in people with traumatic brain injury.
+The goal is to see if it works as well as a CT scan, especially in places like battlefields or rural areas where CT machines aren't available.
+About 80 adults with head injuries will be scanned with the device, and the results will be compared to their CT scans.
+If successful, this tool could help doctors diagnose and treat brain bleeds faster, potentially saving lives and preventing long-term damage.

 Disclaimer